SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 This folder contains an API written in Java Spring Boot.
 This API provides read-only endpoints for querying the details of a "Daml wallet", such as account details and balances.
-The "wallet" refers to assets held by a Daml party, modelled using [Daml Finance](https://docs.daml.com/daml-finance/index.html).
+The "wallet" refers to assets held by a Daml party, modeled using [Daml Finance](https://docs.daml.com/daml-finance/index.html).
 It is not restricted to any particular type of asset.
 The only requirement is that the assets implement the Daml Finance interfaces, with the following
 caveats:

 - The settlement `Batch` IDs should be unique for each set of settlement `requestors`.
 - The settlement `Instruction`s should use a contract key (which is of the `InstructionKey` type).

-## Components overview
+## Components Overview

 ### HTTP/JSON API